 Subscription decision guide

-Effective subscription design helps organizations establish a structure to organize assets in Azure during a cloud adoption.
+Effective subscription design helps organizations establish a structure to organize and manage assets in Azure during cloud adoption.
+This guide will help you decide when to create additional subscriptions and expand your management group hierarchy to support your business priorities.

-Each resource in Azure, such as a virtual machine or a database, is associated with a subscription.
-Adopting Azure begins by creating an Azure subscription, associating it with an account, and deploying resources to the subscription.
+Adopting Azure begins by creating an Azure subscription, associating it with an account, and deploying resources like virtual machines and databases to the subscription.
 For an overview of these concepts, see Azure fundamental concepts.

 Because every organization is different, Azure management groups are designed to be flexible.
 Modeling your cloud estate to reflect your organization's hierarchy helps you define and apply policies at higher levels of the hierarchy, and rely on inheritance to ensure that those policies are automatically applied to management groups lower in the hierarchy.
 Although subscriptions can be moved between different management groups, it is helpful to design an initial management group hierarchy that reflects your anticipated organizational needs.